brianprost/school-projects/README.md

 For instance, on CentOS, which is was what I used for development of this project, run:

 `sudo yum install opencv opencv-devel opencv-python`

+### Limitations
+While this started as a very fun final project, the restrictions on AWS permissions from UMGC severly hindered the functionality of this project.
+See other projects for more fun stuff.